The On-line Journal of Mary Esther Malloy

 If you need an epidural, you might really emphasize on-going skin-to-skin with the baby in the hours and weeks following birth, get a lactation consultant if you are having problems, consider delaying or avoiding a circumcision (increases baby fussiness or sleepiness in the days following) and be kind to yourself.
 These are of course helpful for everyone, no matter if you birth with an epidural or not.

 If you ask most OBs or anesthesiologists if babies are exposed to epidural medication, they will say, “No”.
 I share these and a few other studies.
+See below.

 You don’t need to read any of these if doing so will increase fear.
 You can trust yourself to make the decision that is right for you and your baby, given the circumstances of your labor.